 Presbyterians of the Past

-Robert Scotty Hastings, 1913-2003, Reformation Day 2018
+Robert Scotty Hastings, 1913-2003

-I do not know when Scotty made his way to the United States but following his college graduation from Wheaton he received his ministerial degree from Faith Theological Seminary.
-He pastored several churches in the Bible Presbyterian Church (B.P.C.) until he entered the Presbyterian Church in America (P.C.A.) during its joining and receiving process with the Reformed Presbyterian Church Evangelical Synod (R.P.C.E.S.) in 1982.
+I do not know when Scotty made his way to the United States but following college graduation from Wheaton he received his ministerial degree from the Bible Presbyterian Church’s Faith Theological Seminary.
+He pastored several churches in the B.P.C. until he entered the Presbyterian Church in America (P.C.A.) during its joining and receiving process with the Reformed Presbyterian Church Evangelical Synod (R.P.C.E.S.) in 1982.
 He was the stated clerk of the Presbytery of the Philadelphia Area for the B.P.C., 1942-1949.
 In 1946, Scotty began what would be a twenty-year tenure as Stated Clerk of the B.P.C.
 General Synod.
 Pastor Hastings was honorably retired by Covenant Presbytery (P.C.A.) in 1996 after it approved his resignation from a fourteen-year call to New Life Presbyterian Church, Munford, Tennessee.
 Scotty passed away in 2003.
 Ruth survived until just past her 100th birthday.
-In presbytery meetings if someone was needed to finish populating an ordination commission or take a seat on a committee, Scotty was very often willing to help.
+In presbytery meetings if someone was needed to finish populating an ordination commission or take a seat on a committee, Scotty was often willing to help.
 He always had a word of encouragement for other ministers and provided wise assistance to many pastors during his numerous years of ministry.
 He was a kind and patient man.

+Notes–The header image shows Edinburgh from St. Anthony’s Chapel, 1831.
 For those interested in more information about Rev. Hastings and the Bible Presbyterian Church, the book A Brief History of the Bible Presbyterian Church and its Agencies, 1967, includes summaries of General Synod meetings along with group photos of the commissioners and other information.
 The portrait of Rev. Hastings and the certificate of transfer were provided by Director Wayne Sparkman of the Presbyterian Church in America Historical Center, St. Louis, Missouri.
 The map is from Philips Handy Atlas of the Counties of Scotland, 1891.
 According to the Oxford English Dictionary “undertaker” could be a synonym for “contractor,” but it seems in the OED that it can mean just about anyone who undertakes anything.

 Join the Mailing List